jkomyno/package-resolution/README.md

 | CJS | `exports['.'].require` | `exports['.'].require` | `exports['.'].require` |
 | ESM | `exports['.'].import` | `exports['.'].import` | `exports['.'].import` |

-Vite does not seem to automatically pick up the `node` conditional export, instead using the generic `require` or `import`.
+Vite does not follow the [WinterCG Runtime Keys specification](https://runtime-keys.proposal.wintercg.org/), so it never picks the `node` conditional export.
+On the other hand, Vite prefers `exports['.'].workerd.import` over `exports['.'].import` when `@cloudflare/vite-plugin` is used.

 #### Webpack